reasonml/reason/FUTURE.md

 - dereference was `!`.
 Now it's ...
 - string concat is now `++` instead of the old `^`
 - labeled argument with type now has punning!
+- Works on ocaml 4.05 and the latest topkg (#1438)